-Lisa, a realtor from Livonia, Michigan asks, “my seller’s husband needs to sign papers to close the home.
+Lisa, a realtor from Livonia, Michigan asks, “My seller’s husband needs to sign papers to close the home.
 However, he is not lucid.
 Their realtor said she will get him to sign a power of attorney to his son.
-Is this right or even legal?
+Is this right or even legal?”

 Attorney in Fact

 First, for a person to be legally bound by a legal document, they need to be lucid at the time of its signing.
-The person has to know as and understand the “extent of their boundaries,” which means that they have to know where they’re at and what they own, in order to give away their authority or assign that authority over to what we call an “attorney in fact.”
+The person has to know and understand the “extent of their boundaries,” which means that they have to know where they’re at and what they own, to give away their authority or assign that authority over to what we call an “attorney in fact.”
 An attorney in fact is someone who agrees to legally act on another person’s behalf.

-When A Home Seller needs to Have a Specific Power of Attorney
+Real Estate Needs a Specific Power of Attorney

 Regarding real estate, it gets a little bit more involved.
 The power of attorney needs to be a specific power of attorney.
 This means that the power of attorney has to address the specific transaction, the property address and what’s going to occur with the designated property.
 You need to know all this in all real estate transactions that require a power of attorney.